isar/isar/docs/docs/queries.md

 ## Dynamic queries

 :::warning
 This section is most likely not relevant to you.
-You should skip it for now and come back later.
+It is discouraged to use dynamic queries unless you absolutely need to (and you rarely do).
 :::

 All of the examples above used the QueryBuilder and the generated static extension methods.
 Maybe you want to create very dynamic queries or even a custom query language (like the Isar Inspector).
-In that case you can use the `buildQuery()` method:
+In that case, you can use the `buildQuery()` method:

 | Parameter       | Description                                                                                 |
 | --------------- | ------------------------------------------------------------------------------------------- |